traefik/mesh/docs/content/examples.md

   namespace: whoami
 ```

-For TCP, you only need a TCPRoute and a TrafficTarget.
+For TCP mode, you only need a TCPRoute and a TrafficTarget:

 ```yaml
 kind: TrafficTarget